edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

         12345678-abcd-1234-abcd-123456789abc
         ```

         Generate the JWT Token.
-Use the token generated anywhere you see `<jwt-token>` in the documentations
+Use the token generated anywhere you see `<jwt-token>` in the documentation.
         ```bash
         make get-token
         ```